-The study of diversity and inequality includes an examination of the important contributions various social groups have made to society, the barriers to their full participation in society, and the efforts they have made to achieve equality.
+The study of diversity and inequality also includes an examination of the important contributions various social groups have made to society, the barriers to their full participation in society, and the efforts they have made to achieve equality.
 An appreciation of the nature and consequences of diversity and inequality is essential for understanding social forces and social structures, as well as group processes and organizational dynamics and the way these affect individual life chances.
 By focusing on diversity and inequality, the Department of Sociology helps to advance a deeper, and often a counter-intuitive understanding of inequality.
 Such an understanding is essential to the effective formulation and implementation of democratic social policy and is relevant to many careers, including those in research, academia, business, law, social services, medicine, and government.

 Sociology Courses and Degrees

 The Department of Sociology’s focus on diversity and inequality is reflected in the courses that are offered, which are wide-ranging.
 At the undergraduate-level, courses include: criminology, deviance, environmental sociology, global poverty, human sexuality, juvenile delinquency, social problems, social stratification, race and ethnicity, rural sociology, urban sociology, and sociology of aging, death/dying, economic life, education, families, gender, music, leisure, sport, and women's health -- to name but a few.
 At the graduate-level, courses include a strong emphasis on research methodologies and statistical analyses, and faculty have expertise in several areas, including applied sociology/program evaluation research; family; education; race, class, gender; medical sociology; urban sociology; and work and leisure.

-The University of Louisville offers the following degree in sociology: bachelor of arts and bachelor of science, master of arts, and doctor of philosophy.
+The University of Louisville offers the following degrees in sociology: bachelor of arts and bachelor of science, , and .
 If you have questions about any of these degrees, contact Dr. Jonetta Weber, Director of Academic Services for Sociology.

 Those interested in sociology are intrigued by the challenging social issues pervading our world, how society influences and is influenced by them, and how to effectuate change.
 Students learn how to address these issues through scientific research and application, and, as our world continuously evolves, sociology students are well prepared to offer insight into these changes and how best to accommodate them.